Learn About Our Distinctives

 Service

 All students will act as staff members in a designated department on camp and will cultivate an invaluable Christian work ethic while gaining new skills.
-Some of the jobs that students will serve in are kid’s camp, kitchen staff, dining hall, maintenance and grounds, lifeguarding, waterfront management, outdoor recreation, housekeeping, and more.
+Students can serve in various roles such as a counselor in our summer camps, kitchen staff, dining hall, maintenance and grounds, lifeguarding, waterfront management, outdoor recreation, housekeeping, and more.

 Summer Staff